im a lesbian who is tired of seeing no gay women in books. especially sci fi. here is my retaliation

 "Oh," Olivia said again.
 Things were moving rather fast.
 The King gripped her arm and began to stride toward what appeared to be a large hill silhouetted against the horizon.
 The King made no effort to talk as they walked.
 Olivia tried to take in her surroundings.
 The land stretched out in all directions, rusty soil broken only by waxy shrubbish plants.
 It might've been the American South-West, except there were no roads.
 The sky soared above, more polished than the sky on Earth, and navy blue.
 Olivia wondered how she knew it was not Earth, but it might have had something to do with the two suns hanging low in the East.
 Gradually, the land sloped upward, and the shrubs grew into slender trees with broad leaves.

 The man did not change his pace or his tight grip on her bicep.
-Olivia marvelled at his alien anatomy.
+Olivia marveled at his alien anatomy.
 Her wife-she felt a pang of anxiety deep in her ribs-would have been chattering away in her ear, this-and-that about evolution, pitting an alien ecosystem against Earth's, contemplating other species that could arise from the same conditions.
 Being a biologist did that to people.
 Being a biologist is what got her sick, Olivia thought with a bolt of anger and regret.
 She wasn't sure what her anger was directed at, but she had a horrible sinking sensation that it was herself.
 She hoped it wasn't towards her wife.
 Elina always did what she loved, and what she loved was saving others, even if it put herself at risk.
 Olivia couldn't stand that sometimes.

 The man suddenly stopped, dragging Olivia back to the present.
 They had reached a tall structure at the top of the hill, constructed of the same reddish material that covered the landscape.
 It soared into the air, punctured by long windows at intervals.
 The windows were filled in with blue glass, and they glinted serenely in the half-light.
 The King's eye whirred upward.
 Olivia wondered how his eye could move, seeing as it was not attached to his body in any way.
 He let go of her arm and stepped forward, raising his arm.
 The man contorted his hand in a bizarre pattern, then stepped back.
 A solid block of the tower's material shifted aside, grating against the outer wall.
 Floating orbs of light illuminated a wide spiral staircase.
 The man gestured to the gap.

 Olivia stepped inside.
 The place smelt of wet stone, though it was warm and dry.
 She wondered why she was trusting this strange being, though it wasn't like there was any other option.
-She shrugged it off and began to climb the staircase.
+She began to climb the staircase.
 The man followed on foot but tilted his wings upward like he was accustomed to flying over it.
 Olivia ran her hand across the wall.
 It was made of curved bricks, and the closer she looked, she realised that the walls were not wholly red, but engraved with white symbols and pictographs.
 They looked vaguely ancient Egyptian.
 They looked extremely old.